minios-linux/minios-live/docs/BUILD_EN.md

 Let's say you've just built a system and you need to make changes to a module.
 In the folder **minios-live/build/bullseye-standard-amd64/image/minios** (for other options, the folder may be called differently), delete the module and all modules that are alphabetically located after it, then run the build:
 `./install build_modules -`
-For the version of Frugal for modules with serial numbers 10 and higher, it is not necessary to remove the modules located alphabetically after.
+For the version of Puzzle for modules with serial numbers 10 and higher, it is not necessary to remove the modules located alphabetically after.